 I have been decorating with vintage finds since I can remember.
-Since even before, I had a home of my own.
+Even before I had a home of my own.
 So, where did it all begin?

 A wooden soapbox with a long and interesting back story.
 It was also my very first DIY project when I was 19 years old.
 I spotted this soapbox in my dad’s garage while home for a break from university.
 It was covered in dirt and dust, but I could see faint printed words on it, and I was intrigued.